scrowder1172/APICallTutorial/README.md

 <br>The searching was added based off Chase's article: https://medium.com/@jpmtech/how-to-add-search-to-your-swiftui-app-2d724bf72c16

+### Branch Information

+This branch will be developing a Maps() view to show geographic location of the users.

 ### Personal Additions

 * Code improvements: Chase's original article was written in February 2023.
 I updated the code based off iOS 17 improvements (e.g. @Observable instead of Observable protocol).
 I also built navigation for more details